London with Teenagers: 14+ Fun & Teen-Approved Things to Do

 READ ALSO: Best Day Trips from London

 Alternative: If your time in London is limited, you can also see Buckingham Palace in the city center.
-However, the State Rooms are only open to the public a few months a year, usually from mid-July through September (see here for opening dates and tickets).
-For the rest of the year, you can only see it from the outside, witness the Change of the Guard ceremony outside the palace, or visit the Royal Mews.
+However, the State Rooms are only open to the public for a few months a year, usually from mid-July through September (see here for opening dates and tickets).
+For the rest of the year, you can only see the palace from the outside, witness the Change of the Guard ceremony, or visit the Royal Mews.

 Whether you want to try traditional British food or discover international cuisine, London truly has it all!
 One of the best ways to immerse in London’s rich culinary and cultural heritage is by visiting traditional pubs and local food markets.